-BMW showcased a prototype of their hybrid sports coup, known as the i8, at the Frankfurt Auto Show in 2013.
+BMW showcased a prototype of their hybrid sports coup, known as the i8, at the Frankfurt Auto Show.
 This sleek, 135-mpg marvel of technology accelerates from zero to sixty in 4.5 seconds.
 The production version, that you can purchase at a cost-conscious price point of $135,000, was further refined to traverse streets that have little in common with Tron.
 The objective of the prototype is simple - validate, test, and build a better product by using customer insight and feedback.
 In BMW's case, the designers found out that the vehicle was to be driven on planet earth.
 This article, then, is about the tools and processes Devbridge has developed to facilitate Rapid Prototyping in an evolving software space and how they address common pitfalls in enterprise software design.

 Our financial services and manufacturing clients today leverage custom software to differentiate in a saturated market through higher efficiency, better user experience, and deeper data-driven insights.
 While off-the-shelf products have a role to play in the enterprise, our clients, and more specifically, the restless pioneers that facilitate strategic change, understand that one-size-fits-all in front-end applications is a mediocre strategy that drives lukewarm results.
 Furthermore, as many have learned - designing successful digital products is not simple.